Mel Rosen

 I approach artificial intelligence with both curiosity and critique.
 While it opens new creative possibilities and fast iteration, AI also raises questions around authorship, labor, and originality.
 I see AI as a powerful, inevitable addition to the artist’s toolbox and I use no images, styles or prompts sourced from other artists wherever I have control.

-Though touched by AI, my work insists on the presence of my personal invention and my own hand, aspiring to make meaning through personal creativity, slowness and repetition.
+My work is a reaction to AI and insists on the presence of my personal invention and my own hand, aspiring to make meaning through personal creativity, slowness and repetition.